 - Back pain

-- when you wear a tight bra, you put a lot of strain on your back this, in turn, leads to a stiff back.
+- When you wear a tight bra, you put a lot of strain on your back this, in turn, can lead to a stiff back.

 What to do to have a good recovery after breast surgery